Thursday, March 4, 2021

 Paddling past "Robber's Roost"

-Clementine, part of the Auburn State Recreation Area, is a great off- or early-season destination for kayakers, paddler boarders and canoeists.
-It’s usually quiet, almost too quiet.
+Clementine, part of the Auburn State Recreation Area, is a great summer destination for kayakers, paddler boarders and canoeists.
+It’s usually very quiet, almost too quiet.
 Except some years back, when my paddle pod came upon a forest fire in the making there.

 A pair of bald eagles and their posse put on a show over "Robber's Roost"